 Are you better off buying your home, or should you continue to rent?

 An unsecured loan used as overdraft protection against bounced checks.
-The interest rate is a variable rate based on the Wall Street Journal Prime Rate.
+Monthly payment due is based on a percentage of the outstanding balance of the line of credit.